mergeweb/best_practices/_posts/2015-08-28-font-sizing.md

 <h4>Questions to consider/discuss</h4>

 <ul>
-	<li>Is there any reason to continue using pixels.
+	<li>Is there any reason to continue using pixels?
 Will using a uniform approach to typography make sense with the way we design sites.
 If not, then the overrides within the relative technique might not save that much time or code.
 Need to have a meeting between design/dev to discuss.</li>
 	<li>When to use Ems over Rems?
-Immediate reaction is that</li>
+I would like to also discuss this in the next meeting.
+Chris Coyier points out an interesting approach <a href="https://css-tricks.com/rems-ems/">here</a>.</li>
 </ul>

 <!-- <h4>Furthur Reading</h4>